nielsenjared/nielsenjared.github.io/content/blog/javascript-data-structures-stack/index.md

 Unless you’ve got a lot of interviews on your calendar, it’s not every day that you’ll _consciously_ implement a stack.
 But as a JavaScript developer, an understanding of stacks will help you understand how JavaScript itself works.

-Enough talk!
-Time for action!
+Let's implement a stack!

-Because we’re using an array, we can simply implement a stack using built-in array methods:
+We can simply implement a stack using and Array and its built-in methods:

 ```js
 const stack = [];